-- (1) Examination admission card.
-(Print it out.) - (2) Prepare a Windows or Mac with camera for the online oral examination. - (3) Prepare slides (ex.
-PowerPoint) for the presentation in advance and share the screen during the oral examination. - (4) Prepare an internet line of sufficient quality.
-Prepare an environment where no people around and stillness is maintained. - (5) Prepare notebooks of A4 size or larger, sketchbooks or a whiteboard, which is required to show the answer in front of the camera and read it remotely, and a thick pen that can be viewed remotely. - (6) Follow the instructions of the Graduate School for the 'what to bring' for the general education subject (Mathematics).
+- (1) Print out your examination admission card. - (2) Prepare a Windows or Mac with camera for the online oral examination. - (3) Prepare slides (eg. PowerPoint) for the presentation in advance and share the screen during the oral examination. - (4) Prepare an environment where no people around and stillness is maintained, and an internet line of sufficient quality. - (5) Prepare notebooks of A4 size or larger, sketchbooks or a whiteboard, which is required to show the answer in front of the camera and read it remotely, and a thick pen that can be viewed remotely.